For Local Applicants

 Dissertation Excellence Prize

-A new Dissertation Excellence Prize is now offered by MALS with effect from AY2019/20 to encourage students’ progression from taught postgraduate programmes to research postgraduate programmes.
+A Dissertation Excellence Prize is now offered by MALS to encourage students’ progression from taught postgraduate programmes to research postgraduate programmes.
 The Dissertation Excellence Prize will be awarded to the best five MALS dissertations that score at or above “A-” each year.
-(The award for an “A” grade is HK$15,000, and for an “A-” grade is HK$10,000.)
+(The award for an “A” grade is HK$10,000, and for an “A-” grade is HK$5,000.) (w.e.f.
+2025/26 intake)

 Scholastic Award